rostam/restricted-coloring/README.md

-# restricted-coloring
+# Restricted Coloring
-A minimal version of  restricted coloring algorithm
+A minimal version of a restricted coloring algorithm git push -u origin master